 - Social workers and counselors

 Parents should be cognizant of the patient’s condition and should be encouraged to take an active part in the management of the same.
 The ultimate desired outcome is the provision of appropriate medical care and optimum social counseling to help these individuals lead a near normal life.

-Y chromosome is right called the sex determining chromosome.
-Every human is destined to be a female unless intervened by the Y chromosome substrates which switch off the development towards female internal and external genitalia and regulate development of testes and the male characteristic sex traits.
+Y chromosome is right called the sex-determining chromosome.
+Every human is destined to be a female unless intervened by the Y chromosome substrates which switch off the development towards female internal and external genitalia and regulate the development of testes and the male characteristic sex traits.

 There are different regions of Y chromosome which are intricately and strictly regulated to bring about the sexual differentiation.
 SRY gene and its product TDF are instrumental for the initiation of the chemical cascade which results in the formation of the male sex.

 The DSDs can be classified according to the genetic makeup and the predisposing etiopathogenesis which results in inconsistencies in the gonadal and chromosomal sex of an individual.